-As you design your template, from the General tab of the Cloud App studio, you can edit the template name, organize it under tags/tag folders, and set some advanced configurations.
+As you design your template, from the Properties tab of the Cloud App studio, you can edit the template name, organize it under tags/tag folders, and set the advanced configurations.

-The General tab is also where you specify the API endpoint to which the message is to be sent and the adapter to use.
+The Properties tab is also where you specify the API endpoint to which the message is to be sent and the adapter to use.

 Add the API endpoint to which the message is to be sent and select the Adapter to use.

-Use the Unique Sent Identifier field under the Advanced Settings on the General tab to prevent spamming a user.
+Use the Unique Sent Identifier field under the Advanced Settings to prevent spamming a user.
 By default, this field is set to none.
 Set the “Unique Sent Identifier” field to a clear user identifier.

 For example, if the Cloud App sends out emails to users, then it should be set to “email”.
 If text messages are being sent, then it should be set to “phone number”.
 If there is no such field, it is a good practice to set it to “customer_id”, so that no customer in the database will be messaged twice.